Jonah Heim Player Props: Rangers vs. Yankees

 Yankees Pitching Rankings

-- The 8.9 strikeouts per nine innings put together by the Yankees pitching staff ranks 10th in MLB.
+- The 8.9 strikeouts per nine innings compiled by the Yankees pitching staff ranks 10th in MLB.

-- The Yankees have a 3.71 team ERA that ranks fourth across all league pitching staffs.
+- The Yankees have the fourth-ranked team ERA among all MLB pitching staffs (3.66).

-- The Yankees rank 16th in baseball in home runs allowed (85 total, 1.1 per game).
+- Yankees pitchers combine to rank 15th in baseball in home runs surrendered (85 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.